 So-called brutal customs, after all, tend to habituate people to a necessary physical stoicism.

-One of the roughs, large, proud, affectionate, eating, drinking, and breeding,
+One of the roughs, large, proud, hankering, gross.

 The roughs, the sunburnt, the unshaved, the huge paws,